-Code category Technical skills Frequency 397 Sub-Codes Format migration/transcoding Metadata Workflow enhancement/development Audio/video

-Digital asset management Digitization

-Coding/scripting

-Implementation of hardware/software

-Web archiving

-Qualitative and data analysis skills

-Professional output responsibilities 275 Metadata crosswalk/guidelines

-Report/recommendations

-Survey/inventory

-Teaching materials/toolkits

-Scholarly output

-Communication skills 148 Presentation

-Written output

-Workshop/training

-Interact/liaise with internal staff/stakeholders

-Interact/liaise with external stakeholders

-D 1 1 11 11 11 11 11 11 11 11 11 11 11 1 110 Public outreach

-Research responsibilities 118 Literature review

-Survey of standards/best practices

-D : 4 1:11:4 00 Environmental scan

-Project management abilities 92 Managing resources

-00 Managing people

-Knowledge of standards and best practices 62 Metadata

-Data management

-D 20 Repository management

-Personality requirements 30 Attention to detail

-Flexible

-Enthusiastic
+Code category Technical skills Frequency 397 Sub-Codes Format migration/transcoding Metadata Workflow enhancement/development Audio/video Digital asset management Digitization Coding/scripting Implementation of hardware/software Web archiving Qualitative and data analysis skills Professional output responsibilities 275 Metadata crosswalk/guidelines Report/recommendations Survey/inventory Teaching materials/toolkits Scholarly output Communication skills 148 Presentation Written output Workshop/training Interact/liaise with internal staff/stakeholders Interact/liaise with external stakeholders Public outreach Research responsibilities 118 Literature review Survey of standards/best practices Environmental scan Project management abilities 92 Managing resources Managing people Knowledge of standards and best practices 62 Metadata Data management Repository management Personality requirements 30 Attention to detail Flexible Enthusiastic fore deployment.
+As a result, they did not take the survey blind.
+Not only did this differentiate them from the rest of the participants, which could potentially skew the data, but it also introduced the potential for nonresponse bias [31].
 However, the authors randomized the questions to mitigate the latter issue.
-Although the authors recognize that participating in their own research is unorthodox, they felt that it was essential to equally represent all of the different NDSR projects, locations, and cohorts in the survey results.
-Were they to have recused themselves from the study, it would have been impossible to achieve the generally accepted statistical minimum of 35 [29].
+Although the authors recognize that participating in their own research is unorthodox, they felt that it was essential to equally represent all of the different NDSR projects, locations, and cohorts in the survey results were they to recuse themselves.
 Moreover, because the authors all belonged to the same 2014-15 NDSR in New York cohort, those projects would not have been represented in the survey results.
 The authors felt that the benefits of including their responses outweighed the potential costs of excluding their responses from the dataset.

 Another potential problem was the fact that fifteen of the participants took the survey before they completed their residencies.
-This introduced a possibility for survey bias [13].
+This introduced a possibility for survey bias [32].
 They might not have been able to answer the optional questions regarding 1) post-NDSR job functions, and 2) additional skills necessary to complete their residencies.
 However, since the current residents could answer all the required questions (they were more than halfway through their residencies during data collection), they were still included in the participant population.

 The authors' final concern was with sending individual emails to participants.
 This demystified some of the initial anonymity afforded by using the Qualtrics mailer.
 Some participants replied to these individualized emails, indicating they had already taken the survey (some even providing the date), or that they had not taken part but would do so shortly.
-The authors promptly deleted these emails permanently, and no records remain.
-Given the already small sample size, the authors felt that having as close to a complete dataset as possible was so impactful to the results that the follow ups were necessary.
+The authors promptly deleted these emails permanently, and no records of them remain.
+Given the already small sample size, the authors felt that having as close to a complete dataset as possible was so impactful to the results that the follow-ups were necessary.